-Objective 3: Overall Noise in the Network.
-Some sensor paths may pass through geometric features, such as stiffeners or holes, causing their signals to become attenuated, significantly increasing the noise levels in the signals.
+Objective 3: Total Sensor Path Noise Some sensor paths may pass through geometric features, such as stiffeners or holes, causing their signals to become attenuated, significantly increasing the noise levels in the signals.
 This increase in noise could significantly reduce damage detection accuracy.
 Therefore, sensor paths that demonstrate significant levels of noise should be automatically removed from the sensor network.

-To determine the noise levels of each sensor path, the damage indices for the pristine measurements, $DI{unique}^{pristine}$, were calculated using equation (2) and plotted in Figure 11.
+To determine the noise levels of each sensor path, the damage indices for the pristine measurements, $DI{unique}^{pristine}$, were calculated using Eq.
+(2) and plotted in Figure 11.